mpostol/OPC-UA-OOI/Networking/SemanticData/READMEGettingStartedTutorial.md

 - implement the `UAOOI.Networking.SemanticData.Encoding.IUADecoder` interface;
 - implement the `UAOOI.Networking.SemanticData.Encoding.IUAEncoder` interface;

+> Note:
+>
-This library has been released as the NuGet package [UAOOI.Networking.Encoding](https://www.nuget.org/packages/UAOOI.Networking.Encoding).
+>This library has been released as the NuGet package [UAOOI.Networking.Encoding](https://www.nuget.org/packages/UAOOI.Networking.Encoding).
 Main purpose of this release is to support implementation of the interoperability tests defined by the OPC Foundation.
 In the production environment, you may simply replace this library by a custom one providing unlimited encoding functionality.

 ### How to: Implement `IMessageHandlerFactory`